oggnen/jr-pen-tester/tryhackme/steel-mountain/README.md

 This revealed an exploit targeting HttpFileServer 2.3.x, associated with CVE-2014-6287, which allows remote command execution via a crafted HTTP request.

-A Python exploit script (49125.py) was identified and reviewed.
-The exploit works by injecting commands into the vulnerable search parameter of the web application.

 # 5. Exploitation Preparation & Execution

 Next we start up Metasploit and we search for Rejetto